Adds additional shelf space outside the camper van

 Especially during the summer months a lot of time is spent outside the camper van (in this case a VW T5).
 Very quickly, the camping table or the ground can become cluttered with a variety of items.
 This home-made car shelf provides additional storage space to remedy the situation.

-- 2 pot magnets with threaded stem, type GTN-48
+- 2 pot magnets with threaded stud, type GTN-48

-- 2 pot magnets with threaded stem, type GTN-40
+- 2 pot magnets with threaded stud, type GTN-40

 - 2 rubber caps Rubber caps Ø 49 mm